 Nature trail Engadin St. Moritz

-Do you want to know more about gneiss?
-Then listen to the audio.
+Interesting facts about moraines can be found in the audio.
 The audio file can be found at the back of the pictures.

 Responsible for this content Verein Parc Ela.